-Section I of this manual includes four parts that introduce you to your participation in a journey that connects your entire organization to what it can do best: deliver superb service to your students.
-It adds the dimension that logically and affectively unifies everyone toward the success and growth that your students deserve - DIRECTION.
+Section I of this workbook includes four parts that introduce you to your participation in a journey that connects your entire organization to what it can do best: deliver superb service and/or products to your customers.
+It adds the dimension that logically and affectively unifies everyone toward the satisfaction, success or growth that your customers deserve - DIRECTION.